 This leads to periodical updates of both A Guide to the Project Management Body of Knowledge (PMBOK® Guide) and the PMP® Exam.

-The PMBOK® Guide was updated to its Sixth Edition in 2017, with changes to the PMP® Exam coming into effect in March 2018.
-The new PMP® Exam coming into effect in December 2019 continues to work from the PMBOK® Guide, Sixth Edition.
+The PMBOK® Guide was updated to its Sixth Edition in 2017.
+The new PMP® Exam coming into effect in July 2020 continues to work from the PMBOK® Guide, Sixth Edition.